List of Supergirl characters: Lex Luthor

 In season five, Lex has been revived so he can help the Monitor avert an impending Crisis.
 Lex agrees, in exchange for the Monitor's help with a favor involving Lena.
 After helping to avert said Crisis and assisting in rebooting the multiverse, Lex regained control of LuthorCorp, became the head of the DEO (now a subsidiary of his company), as well as a hero in the eyes of most of the newly created Earth-Prime's people.
 The deal he made with the Monitor was that Lena would maintain her memories and be his Co-CEO.
 In addition, Lillian is now the head of the Luthor Foundation.
 To win Lena over, Lex used a truth-inducing organism on his arm.
 At a Man of Tomorrow event held by the Luthor family, William Dey privately talked to Kara voicing his suspicion that they did away with Russell Rogers when they bought out his company.
 Brainiac 5 later visited him about Leviathan as he shows him a picture of a possible doppelganger that resembles Winn.
 Lex Luthor visits Gamemnae in her alias of Gemma Cooper and persuades her to arrange a collaboration between LuthorCorp and Obsidian Tech.
 After Brainiac 5 becomes the new Director of the DEO following Alex's resignation, he gives Lex the information he needs from the alternate Toyman's A.I. hacking.
 Lex then tracks down Gemma Cooper and offers a partnership between LuthorCorp and Obsidian Tech.
 From day one of Earth-Prime, Lex had manipulated Eve Teschmacher into being his inside person in Leviathan where he had her orchestrate the events caused by Amy Sapphire and Richard Bates as well as tricking her into killing Jeremiah Danvers.
 While Supergirl was preventing a Sun-Eater released by a Morae on Leviathan's side from eating the Sun, Lex went to the scene of where those who were trapped in virtual reality were being held and freed them while killing Margot.
 Gamemnae confronted Lex about his actions and he states that she should focus her anger towards their mutual enemy Supergirl.
 Later that night, Lex revealed to Eve that the people he had protecting her mother will dispose of her should she go against him.
 He also has the footage of Eve killing Jeremiah which he advises her not be on the other side of Supergirl's eye beams.
 When Eve states that he is worse than Leviathan, Lex states that he is better than Leviathan.
 After a talk with his mother, Lex uses Lena's transportation watch to head to the Fortress of Solitude.
 Lex visited Lena at Stryker's Island where her Non Nocere project malfunctioned.
 After the incident was thwarted, Lex noted that her project would fail anyway causing Lena to see that Kara was right about him.
 After getting a call from Gamemnae that Rama Khan succeeded in his mission to obtain the Kryptonite from the DEO, Lex informs Brainy that they now have access to Leviathan's ship.
 When he enters the ship, Lex is given a special pin by Gemma to keep him safe from the ship's defenses.
 The two of them begin their plot involving the Unity Festival.
 When Supergirl enters it, Lex advises Gemma to send one of Leviathan's assassins after Supergirl's physical body to appease whoever she answers to.
 After Brainiac 5 enters the code that leads to him bottling Rama Khan, Tezumak, and Sela, Gemma briefly shuts down causing Lex to go after Brainiac 5.
 He finds a weakened Brainiac 5 on Leviathan's ship and claims the bottle containing Rama Khan, Tezumak, and Sela.
-After getting away, he gives the bottle to Lillian to begin their next plot.
+After escaping, he gives the bottle to Lillian to begin their next plot.